Skip to Content

 Benefits received from the Social Security Administration such as retirement and disability that are non-taxable may be grossed up.

-While many types of retirement income are taxable, some may not be, such as some federal employee retirement income, railroad retirement income, and state retirement income.
+While many types of retirement and pension income are taxable, some may not be, such as federal employee pensions, railroad retirement income, and state retirement income.

 Military Allowances